CenturyLinkCloud/PublicKB/Network/network-exchange-faqs.md

 **Q: Can I view the speed/performance of each of my connections?**

-**A:** There are no provided tools at this time to view the speed and performance of a virtual circuit.
+**A:** There are no tools available to view the speed and performance of a virtual circuit at this time.

 **Q: Where can I view usage information about my Network Exchange virtual circuits?**